What sources do major LLMs consider authoritative Earned Content?

 II.
 Institutional and Academic Authority (Top-Tier Trust)

-These sources are considered the gold standard for factual grounding, especially in highly regulated or knowledge-intensive domains (YMYL: Your Money or Your Life).
+These sources are gold standards for factual grounding, especially in regulated or knowledge-intensive domains.

 III.
 Editorial and Media Coverage (Earned Media)